nliaudat/kelvin/adversarial_critique.md

 4. **"Paranoid" and "Maximum" levels are not usable for most interactive applications.** A 12.5-second key setup for Paranoid mode, or "several minutes" for Maximum, makes these impractical for anything other than offline/batch encryption.

+### Resolution (2026-06-07)

+A footnote in `bench_comparative.md` now notes the AES comparison uses hardware AES-NI acceleration not available to Kelvin's fixed-point arithmetic. `README.md` performance table includes a note stating benchmarks are in-memory and file I/O is bottlenecked by disk.
+Full resolution — a separate benchmark comparing Kelvin authenticated modes (Quantum + KMAC128) against AES-256-GCM with keygen cost included — is identified as future work.

 ---

 ## 10. [ADDRESSED] The "Bulletproof" Title and Framing Is Scientifically Inappropriate